arangodb/arangojs/README.md

 * **fn**: `Function`

-  A function that will be invoked for each value returned by the query until the cursor is exhausted.
+  A function that will be invoked for each value in the cursor's remaining result list until the cursor is exhausted.

   The function receives the following arguments:

   * **value**: `any`

-    The value returned by the query.
+    The value in the cursor's remaining result list.

   * **index**: `number`

-    The index of the value.
+    The index of the value in the cursor's remaining result list.

   * **cursor**: `Cursor`